 - Miniature potted plants or succulents as escort cards (they also double as take-home favors!).

 - Food trucks are a great and tasty option that goes well with the casual nature of a backyard reception.

-- String lighting makes any reception picture-perfect.
+- String lighting makes any outdoor wedding reception picture-perfect.

 - S’mores station!
 Bonus points for creating your own fire pit.

 - Seeds, homemade jam or honey, or other more earthy, home-grown favors are a great complement to your backyard nuptials.